KinWaiCheuk/AudioLoader/AudioLoader/music/amt_README.md

 `groups` controls which folders in MAPS to be loaded. `groups='all'` loads all folders; `groups='train'` loads the train set; `groups=test` loads the test set.
 Alternatively, you can also pass a list of the folder name `['AkPnBcht', 'AkPnBsdf', 'AkPnCGdD']` to load the folders you want.

 `ext_audio`: If you have resampled your audio into `flac` format, you can use this to control which set of audio to load.

+`sampling_rate`: Set it to the number you want to downsample to.
+The downsampled audio clips are in `.flac` format, so you need to set `ext_audio='.flac'` to load them.

 `dataset[i]` returns a dictionary containing: